Alexanders101/SPANet/README.md

 ### Training

-Once those steps are complete, you can begin training by calling `train.py` with your chosen parameters.
-For more information simply run `python train.py --help`
+Once those steps are complete, you can begin training by calling `spanet.train` with your chosen parameters.
+For more information simply run `python -m spanet.train --help`

 You can experiment with the provided example configuration and dataset for some `ttbar` events by calling
-`python train.py -of options_files/full_hadronic_ttbar/example.json --gpus NUM_GPUS`
+`python -m spanet.train -of options_files/full_hadronic_ttbar/example.json --gpus NUM_GPUS`
 where `NUM_GPUS` is the number of gpus available on your machine.

 ### Evaluation

-Once training is complete, you may evalute a network on a testing dataset by running `test.py` with a path to your previously trained network and a file on which to evalute on.
+Once training is complete, you may evalute a network on a testing dataset by running `spanet.test` with a path to your previously trained network and a file on which to evalute on.

 For example, after running the previous training run on `ttbar_example`, you can evaluate the network again on the example dataset by running.
-`python test.py ./spanet_output/version_0 -tf data/full_hadronic_ttbar/example.h5`
+`python -m spanet.test ./spanet_output/version_0 -tf data/full_hadronic_ttbar/example.h5`

 Note that the included example file is very small and you will likely not see very good performance on it.